dtudk/pythonsupport-page/docs/os/terminalExercises.rst

 Commands
 --------

-Commands generally comprise of the application name `<command>`, followed by arguments to the command.
-For instance, a command creating a new directory would be expected to have a single, mandatory, argument which equals the name of the new folder.
+Commands executed on the terminal comprises of the application name ``<command>``, followed by arguments to the command ``<command> <arguments>``.
+For instance, a command creating a new directory would be expected to have a single mandatory argument which equals the name of the new folder.
 Other commands may have several mandatory arguments.

-.. tip:: Optional arguments
+.. admonition:: Optional arguments and spaces in names
    :class: dropdown

-   Generally commands have *optional* arguments prefixed with `--` (Mac/Unix, sometimes Windows) or `/` (Windows).
+   Most commands have *optional* arguments prefixed with ``--`` (Mac/Unix, sometimes Windows) or ``/`` (Windows).

+   Spaces in file/folder names has to be escaped by encapsulating in quotation marks.
+   For instance ``cd "New Folder"``, or ``rm "my file"``.

 pwd (Print Working Directory)
 +++++++++++++++++++++++++++++++

-The `pwd` command displays the current working directory.
+The ``pwd`` command displays the current working directory.
 It is particularly helpful when you need to know your current location within the file system.

 .. tab:: {{win_powershell}}